DiantArts/CodingStyle/README.md

 All attributes must be private.
 Getters and setters must always be used.

+### Methods order
+Methods should be ordered as follows: constructors, destructors, assignement operators, then grouped by meaning.

 ### Access specifier
 Access specifiers must be as indented as the class keyword and be declared as the following order: public then protected then private
 ```cpp